jgrassler/talks/monasca-onboarding/src/main.md

 3) It contains the data model for the configuration database that is used by various Monasca services.
 Whenever you add or remove tables or columns you will need to edit the modules in the `monasca_api/common/repositories` directory.

-4) As of the OpenStack's Rocky release, `monasca-api` will contain the alembic migrations for changes to the configuration database.
-Let's look at that in some detail:
+4) As of OpenStack's Rocky release, `monasca-api` will contain the Alembic migrations for changes to the configuration database.
+We will look at that in detail on the next slide.

 There are two implementations of `monasca-api` in that repository: one in Python and one in Java.
-Nowadays everyone uses the Python implementation and we deprecated the Java one.
+Nowadays everybody uses the Python implementation and we deprecated the Java one.
 So you won't need to target the Java implementation with your contributions.

 -->